preesm/ci-scripts/README.md

 ## Note

-This project was used before moving the build system to Maven, and is not **deprecated**.
+This project was used before moving the build system for Preesm, Graphiti and DFTools to Maven, and is not **deprecated**.

 ## README